thingdom/node-neo4j/README.md

 ## High Availability

-Neo4j Enterprise supports running multiple instances of Neo4j in a single "high availability" (HA) cluster.
-Neo4j's HA uses a master-slave setup, so slaves typically lag behind the master by a small delay (tunable in Neo4j).
+Neo4j Enterprise supports running multiple instances of Neo4j in a single ["High Availability"](http://neo4j.com/docs/stable/ha.html) (HA) cluster.
+Neo4j's HA uses a master-slave setup, so slaves typically lag behind the master by a small delay ([tunable in Neo4j](http://neo4j.com/docs/stable/ha-configuration.html)).

-There are multiple options for how to interface with an HA cluster from node-neo4j, but the recommended route is to place a load balancer in front (e.g. HAProxy or Amazon ELB).
+There are multiple ways to interface with an HA cluster from node-neo4j, but the [recommended route](http://neo4j.com/docs/stable/ha-haproxy.html) is to place a **load balancer** in front (e.g. HAProxy or Amazon ELB).
 You can then point node-neo4j to the load balancer's endpoint.

 ```js
 var db = new neo4j.GraphDatabase({